 Marijuana Laws in Virginia:

-Patients must have a doctor’s recommendation to qualify for the program.
+Patients require a doctor’s recommendation to qualify for the medical program.
 These cannabis extracts will contain no more than 5% THC (tetrahydrocannabinol) and at least 15% CBD.

 Possessing Marijuana in Virginia

-Possessing small amounts of cannabis in Virginia is decriminalized.
+Possessing large amounts of cannabis in Virginia is decriminalized (beginning July 2021).
 The fines are as follows:

 Concentrates & Hashish